 Please review all details at http://gradschool.unc.edu/admissions/instructions.html#intl.

-A: Each year we admit a very few students who intend to complete only a Masters degree.
-However, we do not offer separate Masters-level courses, and our Masters students take the same courses as our Ph.D. students (fewer courses, but all Ph.D. level courses).
-They do not need to take our qualifying exams, but they must produce a Masters project, similar to a Masters thesis.
-Masters students are not funded.
+Current UNC-CH graduate students enrolled in another primary degree program will be considered as applicants to the MS degree.
+However, we do not offer separate master’s-level courses, and our master’s students take the same courses as our Ph.D. students (fewer courses, but all Ph.D. level courses).
+They do not need to take our qualifying exams, but they must produce a master’s project, similar to a master’s thesis.
+Master’s students are not funded.

 9. Q: Does emailing an applicant’s materials to the department director of graduate studies help improve an applicant’s chances of being admitted?
 Can you tell me my chances of being admitted?

 A: Although we appreciate each applicant’s demonstration of sincere interest in our program, we have too many applicants to be able to give advice on an individual basis.
 We refer interested applicants to UNC’s “Slate” admission system, or we give basic answers similar/identical to those given here.
 Emailing us your materials does not improve your chances of being admitted.
 Further, we are not able to tell applicants what their chances of being admitted is.
 We will simply provide information on this document, e.g. the GRE quant test scores our admitted students typically have, the math courses they have, and so on.

 10. Q: Where do we place students?
 Do we provide teacher training?